+UCSB is a part of the UC wide Healthy Campus Network, which aims to make “UC the healthiest place to live, work, and learn”.
+What measures do you think UCSB should be putting into effect to achieve this goal?

 S11_2 If you have any additional feedback about the survey or UCSB's Sustainability efforts more generally, please list your feedback here.